 The Spectrum of AUD

-Here at Tempest, we think that everyone should look at their relationship with alcohol to see how it’s showing up and whether or not it’s serving you.
-However, there are times that it’s helpful to rely on clinical guidelines to understand if our drinking is problematic.
+Here at Tempest, we think that everyone should look at their relationship with alcohol.
+We can all benefit from truly getting curious about how alcohol shows up in our lives and w However, there are times that it’s helpful to rely on clinical guidelines to understand if our drinking is problematic.

 - Drinking larger quantities or for longer periods of time than originally intended.